Ilkeston Corporation Tramways

 History

-The corporation also obtained powers to construct and operate a municipal electric supply undertaking, but subsequently reached agreement with the Derbyshire and Nottinghamshire Electric Power Company (in 1901), for the latter to construct and supply electricity to both the tramway and town, a decision it would have cause to regret.
+The corporation also obtained powers to construct and operate a municipal electric supply undertaking, but subsequently reached agreement with the Derbyshire and Nottinghamshire Electric Power Company (in 1901), for the latter to construct and supply electricity to both the tramway and town, a decision it would soon have cause to regret.
 Construction of the power station lagged significantly behind the tramway, such that the latter, which had itself taken a somewhat leisurely 12 months to build (quite a long time for a small system), then lay idle for another 6 months for want of power.

-Initial loadings were heavy, the corporation, at the behest of the manager, rather precipitately ordering four more tramcars, another decision it would come to regret, 13 vehicles being somewhat excessive for a such a small system.
-By early 1904, it was clear that demand had been significantly over-estimated, and so began a long, drawn-out battle to contain costs and thereby hopefully balance the books.
+Initial loadings were heavy, the corporation, at the behest of the manager, rather precipitately ordering four more tramcars, another decision it would come to regret, 13 vehicles being patently excessive for a such a small system.
+By early 1904, it was clear that the demand had been significantly over-estimated, and so began a long, drawn-out battle to contain costs and thereby hopefully balance the books.
 The financial situation was worsened by the state of the track and the tramcars, both of which had been poorly constructed, necessitating, as early as 1908/9, significant expenditure, and if that wasn't enough, the power supply was less than satisfactory, frequently failing completely.

 By the time of the Great War, and despite the best efforts of the corporation and various managers, the losses continued and the overall debt mounted.
 Like many other tramways around the country, the war soon led to a loss of men (and their skills), as well as shortages of spares and restrictions on purchasing such essential items as new track (a particular issue at Ilkeston).
 With the tramway incurring loss after loss, and with a significant outstanding debt that it had no chance at all of servicing, the council astonishingly managed to find a buyer for the tramway, probably to its great surprise.

-The buyer was Balfour Beatty and Co, a company which specialised in promoting, purchasing, or otherwise acquiring interests in provincial tramways and electric supply companies up and down the country, a policy which would eventually see it control the following systems: 1909 (Dartford Council Light Railways; Dunfermline and District Tramways; Llandudno and Colwyn Bay Electric Railway; Llanelly Tramways; Luton Corporation Tramways); 1911 (City of Carlisle Electric Tramways); 1912 (Leamington and Warwick Electric Tramways; Mansfield and District Light Railway; Nottinghamshire and Derbyshire Tramways); 1914 (Cheltenham and District Light Railway); 1920 (Falkirk and District Tramways); and lastly, in 1922 (Wemyss and District Tramways).
+The buyer was Balfour Beatty and Company, a concern which specialised in promoting, purchasing, or otherwise acquiring interests in provincial tramways and electric supply companies up and down the country, a policy that would eventually see it control the following systems: 1909 (Dartford Council Light Railways; Dunfermline and District Tramways; Llandudno and Colwyn Bay Electric Railway; Llanelly Tramways; Luton Corporation Tramways); 1911 (City of Carlisle Electric Tramways); 1912 (Leamington and Warwick Electric Tramways; Mansfield and District Light Railway; Nottinghamshire and Derbyshire Tramways); 1914 (Cheltenham and District Light Railway); 1920 (Falkirk and District Tramways); and lastly, in 1922 (Wemyss and District Tramways).

 The N&DTCo had originally had grand plans for an extensive network in the two counties in its title, and though it held powers to construct around 47 miles of tramway, it only ever managed to build a quarter of this, its main line from Ripley to Nottingham having only opened in July 1913.
 In acquiring the Ilkeston system, the N&DTCo no doubt saw a chance to expand its influence and to join the two systems up, even though they were built to different gauges.

-Following the end of the Great War, the N&DTCo completely overhauled the ex-ICT tramcar fleet, with five of the vehicles ultimately being sent on to other BB&Co systems, a clear indicator of what the N&DTCo thought about having 13 tramcars for such a small system.
+Following the end of the Great War, the N&DTCo completely overhauled the ex-ICT tramcar fleet, with five of the vehicles ultimately being sent on to other BB&Co systems, a clear indicator of what the N&DTCo thought about having 13 tramcars on such a small system.
 Quite why the corporation had kept these vehicles instead of selling them on whilst they were still new — and saleable — is unclear.

-By this time however, BB&Co had begun to introduce motorbus services into the area — via a new motorbus-operating subsidiary, initially called the 'General', but soon renamed the 'Midland General Omnibus Company' — the new company sharing a depot with the N&DTCo at Langley Mill.
+By this time, however, BB&Co had begun to introduce motorbus services into the area — via a new motorbus-operating subsidiary, initially called the 'General', but soon renamed the 'Midland General Omnibus Company' — the new company sharing a depot with the N&DTCo at Langley Mill.
 Events therefore overtook the tramway expansion plans, the N&DTCo being left with an old and frankly worthless asset that ran down the centre of Ilkeston's busy and narrow roads, and which was viewed by the general populace as an anachronistic nuisance.

 It was now only a matter of time before the life-expired system would be closed, the only question being when this would be and what type of traction would replace the trams.
 The answer came in 1928 when the N&DTCo secured powers to convert its main line and the Ilkeston system to trolleybus operation, a much-favoured form of traction at this time, especially where the tramway owner also owned the electricity generation infrastructure, as was the case here.
-As part of the act, the N&DTCo's title was formally changed to the Nottinghamshire and Derbyshire Traction Company, to reflect the impending transition.
+The powers were granted on the 3rd August 1928 under the Nottinghamshire and Derbyshire Traction Act, 1928.

 Track lifting on the Ilkeston system commenced on the 22nd December 1930, the last tram running just over two weeks later on the 8th January 1931.
 Motorbuses took over the services as an interim measure, operating for exactly one year before they were displaced by the N&DTCo's new trolleybuses on 7th January 1932.